-The 2026 international Degrowth School will take place from September 17 to 20, 2026.
-Its title: New Utopias for the Dystopian World: Land, Limits and Work in the Age of AI.
+The 2026 international Degrowth School will take place in Slovenia from September 17 to 20, 2026.
+Its title: New Utopias for the Dystopian World

 Welcome to an experiment in the making, a laboratory for rethinking the socially accepted truths and dogmas of the 21st century.
 The aim of this international multi-stakeholder and interdisciplinary event is to promote solidarity, build bridges, and stimulate the imagination of alternative economic arrangements that reconcile the provision of human needs with ecological goals.
 Here, surrounded by nature, the school is more than just an educational laboratory – it is a convivial space for vibrant social exchange.